pifroggi/vs_temporalfix/README.md

 ## Alternative Usage Options
 Several projects integrated this script to simplify usage without the need for VapourSynth knowledge.
 * __[Vapourkit](https://github.com/Kim2091/vapourkit) (Windows only)__
-  Video filter and upscaling program with a nice and easy GUI.
+  Video filter and upscaling program with an easy GUI.
 Can upscale and do the temporal fix at the same time, as well as other filters.
-This is the easiest way to use it, just switch to advanced mode and add the filter from the dropdown.
+This is the easiest way to use it.
+Just go to plugins, click install, and afterwards add the filter from the dropdown.
 * __[py_temporalfix](https://github.com/JepEtau/py_temporalfix) (Windows only)__
   Simple portable command line tool to just do the temporal fix.
 Easy if you are okay with command line.
 * __[Hybrid](https://www.selur.de/) (Windows and Linux)__